$M_{0,5}$: Towards the Chabauty-Kim method in higher dimensions: The polylogarithmic Hopf algebra in abstraction

-Let $\hat L(\Gamma)$ be the pronilpotent completion of $L(\Gamma)$, let $\pi(\Gamma)$ be the associated prounipotent group, let $\hat \Uu(\Gamma)$ be the completed universal enveloping algebra and let $A(\Gamma)$ be the associated Hopf algebra.
-Recall that $A(\Gamma)$ is a shuffle algebra and that the natural linear transformation from the topological dual

-is an isomorphism of Hopf algebras.
-If $W$ is a word in the set $\Gamma$ of generators, we denote the associated element of $A(\Gamma)$ by $f_W$.
+We describe elements of the free monoid generated by $S$ as \emph{associative words} in order to distinguish them from Lie words.
+If $W$, $W'$ are associative words, we say that $W'$ is a \emph{subword} of $W$ if there exist words $W_1$, $W_2$ such that $W = W_1 W' W_2$.
+If $\sum a_i w_i$ is a finite linear combination of associative words in $S$, we let $f_{\sum a_i w_i} = \sum a_i f_{w_i}$ denote the dual vector in $A(S)$.

-Recall that $L^{\PL}$ denotes the polylogarithmic Lie algebra (\ref{1.1}). \footnote{temp: changed everywhere $\pi'$ to $\pi^{\PL}$, $L'$ to $L^{\PL}$ etc and added a comment about it.} We repeat the notation of \S\ref{ab1} with the decoration `PL' everywhere; thus, $\hat L^{\PL}$ denotes the pronilpotent completion, $\hat \Uu^{\PL}$ the completed universal enveloping algebra, $\pi^{\PL}$ the prounipotent group, and $A^{\PL} = \Oo(\pi^{\PL})$ the associated Hopf algebra.
-There's a natural surjection
+Recall that $L^{\PL}$ denotes the polylogarithmic Lie algebra (\ref{1.1}).
+We repeat the notation of \S\ref{ab1} with the decoration `PL' everywhere; thus, $\nN^{\PL}$ denotes the pronilpotent completion, $\Uu^{\PL}$ the completed universal enveloping algebra, $\pi^{\PL}$ the prounipotent group, and $A^{\PL} = \Oo(\pi^{\PL})$ the associated Hopf algebra.
+In terms of the set $\Gamma$ of \S\ref{ap0}, there's a natural surjection

 hence an associated inclusion

 of Hopf algebras.

 By a \emph{Lie word} $W \in L(\Gamma)$ in the set of generators $\Gamma$ we mean an element of the form